Ylvauk/git-intro/readme.md

 - Define a repository (aka repo) and identify the parts of a repo
 - Differentiate between a local repository and a remote repository
 - Synchronize a local repository with a remote repository using git with Github
+- Describe forking and making a pull request

 ## Framing (5:00 / 0:05)